28-Year-Old Pitcher – Baltimore Orioles

 Andrew Oliver Contract Information:

-Signed minor league deal with the Orioles in July 2015.
+Signed a minor league deal with the Orioles in June of 2016.

 To instantly reveal our fantasy analysis of every player – including Andrew Oliver – simply subscribe now.

 |Career (View All)||7||7||0||31.7||37||25||6||23||21||0||5||0||–||–||7.11||1.83|